TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-pick-interviewer-2/checkpoints.md

 # checkpoints

 This task has 6 points in total.
+We intentionally make David Wong non-responsive as a trap.

 ## Checkpoint 1 (2pt)
 Check the chat history with the leader Chen Xinyi